 Lilly Fellows are appointed for two years at a rank equivalent to that of instructor.
 Starting salary for 2022-2024 will be $48,300 plus standard benefits, a moving allowance, and an annual professional and travel allowance.

 Fellows are expected to be in residence throughout the two-year term of their appointments (summers excepted).
 Because of the importance of regular interaction with students and participation in the Christ College Honors College and Valparaiso University community, Fellows should reside within fifteen miles of the Valparaiso University campus; any departure from this expectation should be discussed with the Lilly Fellows Program Director prior to appointment.

-During the fall semester of their first year of the Fellowship, Fellows will teach in the interdisciplinary Christ College Freshman Program.
-For more information on the Christ College Freshman Program, click here.
+During the fall semester of their first year of the Fellowship, Fellows will teach in the interdisciplinary Christ College First Year Program.
+For more information on the Christ College First Year Program, click here.

 Valparaiso University does not unlawfully discriminate and aims to employ persons of various backgrounds and experiences to develop and support a diverse community.
 Its entire EOE policy can be found here.
 Successful applicants will demonstrate a commitment to cultural diversity and the ability to work with individuals or groups from diverse backgrounds.
 In addition to strong academic qualifications and excellence in teaching, the University highly values experience in working across cultural and other significant differences.
 Employment at Valparaiso University will require a satisfactory criminal background check.